ngecom/openshiftSpringBootPostgres/README.md

     * rakesh@rakesh-ThinkPad-P50:~/MyWorks/Openshift/helloopenshift$ odo create java bookshop --binary=target/bookStore.jar
     * rakesh@rakesh-ThinkPad-P50:~/MyWorks/Openshift/helloopenshift$ odo push

 With an odo create command, a configuration file called config.yaml has been created in the local directory of the component that contains information about the component for deployment.
-You can view the configuration settings of the component in config.yaml by the following command:
+You can view the configuration settings of the component in config.yaml if required.

 # Expose the Web application to Public
     * rakesh@rakesh-ThinkPad-P50:~/MyWorks/Openshift/helloopenshift$ odo url create --port 8080